Brankale/Nintendo-DS-Lite-colorspace/measurements/README.md

 ## General Info

-- `author`: the author name of the .
+- `author`: the author name of the measurements.
 - `date`: the date of the measurement.
 This is important because screen colors tends to degrade over time and with use.
 Knowing the time a measurement was taken can help ensure the accuracy of the measurements.
 - `meter`: name of the meter used.
 - `meter type`: [colorimeter, spectroradiometer, spectrophotometer].